Taking care of yourself

 To access the Urgent Treatment Centre at Arrowe Park please call NHS 111 for a pre-bookable appointment.
 The Team will assess your needs and direct you to the most appropriate service to receive care.
 You can also visit 111.nhs.uk

-The Minor Injuries and Illness Service at Miriam Medical Centre is open.
-You can walk-in or book an appointment by calling 0151 652 6077.
+The Minor Injuries and Illness Service at Miriam Medical Centre is open for walk-ins.

-When attending a walk-in clinic or appointment please remember to:
+When attending a walk-in clinic please remember to:

 - wear a face covering when entering any of our clinic buildings